Learn

 Output of running the EKS cluster

 It lists all nodes in your cluster and their health status.
-It is recommended that you assign a node for your SonarQube deployment to occupy.
+It is recommended that you assign a node for your SonarQube Server deployment to occupy.
 You can restrict your orchestrator from assigning jobs to a node by giving it a taint.
 Let’s use this to explicitly choose the node with an attached instance that you connected to your RDS earlier.

 kubectl taint nodes <node id> sonarqube=true:NoSchedule